 Adjusted EBITDA, as defined above, is another primary metric by which we evaluate the operating performance of our business, on which certain operating expenditures and internal budgets are based and by which, in addition to media margin and other factors, our senior management is compensated.
 The first three adjustments represent the conventional definition of EBITDA, and the remaining adjustments are items recognized and recorded under US GAAP in particular periods but might be viewed as not necessarily coinciding with the underlying business operations for the periods in which they are so recognized and recorded.
-These adjustments include certain severance costs associated with department-specific reorganizations and certain litigation and other related costs associated with legal matters outside the ordinary course of business, including costs and accruals related to the NY AG and FTC matters.
+These adjustments include litigation and other related costs associated with legal matters outside the ordinary course of business, including costs and accruals related to the NY AG and FTC matters described above under Part III - Legal Proceedings.
 Items are considered one-time in nature if they are non-recurring, infrequent or unusual and have not occurred in the past two years or are not expected to recur in the next two years, in accordance with SEC rules.
-Adjusted EBITDA for the year ended December 31, 2019 excluded as one-time items \$0.2 million of costs associated with the move of our corporate headquarters.
-There were no other material adjustments for one-time items in the periods presented.
+There were no adjustments for one-time items in the periods presented.

 Adjusted net income, as defined above, and the related measure of adjusted net income per share exclude certain items that are recognized and recorded under US GAAP in particular periods but might be viewed as not necessarily coinciding with the underlying business operations for the periods in which they are so recognized and recorded.
-Adjusted net income for the year ended December 31, 2019 excluded as one-time items \$0.2 million of costs associated with the move of our corporate headquarters.
-There were no other material adjustments for one-time items in the periods presented.
 We believe adjusted net income affords investors a different view of the overall financial performance of the Company than adjusted EBITDA and the US GAAP measure of net income (loss).

-Media margin, adjusted EBITDA, adjusted net income and adjusted net income per share are not intended to be performance measures that should be regarded as an alternative to, or more meaningful than, net income (loss) as indicators of operating performance.
-None of these metrics are presented as measures of liquidity.
+Media margin, adjusted EBITDA, adjusted net income and adjusted net income per share are non-GAAP financial measures with certain limitations regarding their usefulness.
+They do not reflect our financial results in accordance with GAAP, as they do not include the impact of certain expenses that are reflected in our condensed consolidated statements of operations.
+Accordingly, these metrics are not indicative of our overall results or indicators of past or future financial performance.
+Further, they are not financial measures of profitability and are neither intended to be used as a proxy for the profitability of our business nor to imply profitability.
 The way we measure media margin, adjusted EBITDA and adjusted net income may not be comparable to similarly titled measures presented by other companies and may not be identical to corresponding measures used in our various agreements.